Meet Our Team

 Clinical Simulation Educator

 Nicole received her Associate Degree in Nursing from Trident Technical College in Charleston, SC, and her Bachelor of Science in Nursing from the University of Alabama in Tuscaloosa, AL. She also holds a Bachelor of Science degree in Family and Consumer Science from the University of Georgia in Athens, GA.
+She received her Master of Nursing in Nursing Education from Western Governors University in Millcreek, Utah.
 She started her nursing career in the Nurse Residency Program at Piedmont Hospital in Atlanta, Georgia.
 She went on to become the Neuroscience Clinical Educator.
 She continued her nursing career in the Emergency Depart at Piedmont Athens Regional in Athens, Georgia.
 Nicole is certified by the Board of Certification for Emergency Nurses as a Certified Emergency Nurse Specialist.

 While at Northeast Georgia Medical Center, Nicole has served as the RN Residency Program Coordinator before becoming a Clinical Simulation Educator with the Simulation Center.
 She is an active member of NGHS’s Employee Advisory Council.
 Nicole has worked to develop and offer simulation experiences to local nursing school programs.
 She also specializes in ED simulation scenario development and internal medicine procedure development.